tanmaypadhi08/Module3_Group65/1_Remote_Keyless_Entry/5_Report/Readme.md

 ![RKE Unidirectional](https://user-images.githubusercontent.com/98825618/157851942-1a2002d0-47d7-4d1d-911c-0b83fc0e25d5.PNG)

 Typical RKE systems (Figure) include a microcontroller in the key.
 The car is unlocked by pressing a pushbutton on the key, which wakes up the microcontroller.
 The microcontroller sends a stream of 64 or 128 bits to the key's RF transmitter, which modulates the carrier and transmits it via a simple printed-circuit loop antenna.

+The following functionalities invoked by this preocedure is as follows:
+* Lock Function - When the switch is pressed 1 time, then the all the LEDs present there should get on.
+* Unlock Function - When the switch is pressed 2 times, then the all the LEDs present there should get off.
+* Alarm activation/deactivation - When the switch is pressed 3 times, then all the LEDs should get on in clockwise direction.
+* Approach light - When the switch is pressed 4 times, then all the LEDs should get on in anticlockwise direction.